opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 The following tutorial shows you how to register a (trial) subscription key from Red Hat and uses it to create an OpenShift cluster using the OpenShift template.

 .. important::
-  * This template deploys a `self-managed OpenShift Container Platform <https://www.redhat.com/en/resources/self-managed-openshift-subscription-guide>`_ on Open Telekom Cloud (OTC) with Bring Your Own Subscription (BYOS).
+  * This template deploys a `self-managed OpenShift Container Platform <https://www.redhat.com/en/resources/self-managed-openshift-subscription-guide>`_ on T-Cloud Public with Bring Your Own Subscription (BYOS).
 OpenShift is installed following the `OpenShift on OpenStack (User-Provisioned Infrastructure) procedure defined by Red Hat <https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/installing_on_openstack/installing-openstack-user>`_.
   * The subscription covers support from Red Hat for the OpenShift product itself (e.g., OpenShift core components, Red Hat Enterprise Linux CoreOS, upgrades/patches within OpenShift) on the `third party infrastructure <https://access.redhat.com/articles/third-party-software-support>`_.
   * Versions available in the template: :code:`4.16.19` and :code:`4.18.30`.
 Please contact us if you need a specific version.